 Gordon Ramsay – 7 Michelin stars

-In 2019 Gordon Ramsay took the spot on Forbes list as the 35th highest-earning celebrity in the world (one up on Rihanna).
+The Scottish born chef, restaurateur, and television personality is attached to 35 restaurants globally.
+He’s made his way onto television screens in just about every part of the English-speaking world, creating a highly successful empire.
+In 2019 Gordon Ramsay was the 35th highest-earning celebrity in the world on Forbes list; one up on Rihanna.
 As of 2020, Gordon Ramsay’s net worth is estimated at $220 million, most of which comes from his popular TV shows like Hell’s Kitchen, Kitchen Nightmares and Master Chef.

 Thomas Keller – 7 Michelin stars

-The Michelin guide might not be the ultimate honour amongst chefs in the United States, but Thomas Keller has gone about setting a fine example – he’s the most decorated chef in America, holding seven stars.
+The Michelin guide might not be the ultimate honour amongst chefs in the United States, but Thomas Keller has gone about setting a fine example.
+He’s the most decorated chef in America, currently holding 7 stars.
 He’s also the only American chef to hold all six out of his total seven stars simultaneously.

-One of his five restaurants, three Michelin starred The French Laundry recently celebrated its 25th anniversary and was on two occasions deemed the best restaurant on the planet.
+One of his five restaurants, three Michelin starred The French Laundry, recently celebrated its 25th anniversary and was on two occasions deemed the best restaurant on the planet.
 Keller, a California native, is widely celebrated in America for his French-style cooking, and he has made a good name for himself in France.
-Safe to say he’s one of (if not the) best chef in America.
+Safe to say he’s one of the best chefs in America.

 Yoshihiro Murata – 7 Michelin stars

-Murata’s latest venture is Tokimeite, an authentic Waygu restaurant located in upscale Mayfair.
+Taking his expertise international, Murata’s latest venture is Tokimeite, an authentic Waygu restaurant in Mayfair.
 The expansion of his culinary empire into Europe is not the only sign of his global success.
-Heston Blumenthal, another Michelin-starred chef on this list, studied under Murata in Japan when he was 30 years old, and the British chef considers Murata to be an influence on his cooking style.
-More recently, Murata has focused his attention on promoting traditional Japanese cuisine, playing a large role in the addition of “washoku” to UNESCO’s Intangible Cultural Heritage List.
+Heston Blumenthal, another Michelin-starred chef on this list, studied under Murata in Japan when he was 30 years old.
+The famous British chef considers Murata to be an influence on his cooking style.

 Seiji Yamamoto – 7 Michelin Stars

-After its opening in 2002, Yamamoto’s Tokyo restaurant Ryugin quickly became a destination for other culinary geniuses, including Joël Robuchon.
-After more than 15 years in Roppongi, in 2018 the Japanese chef relocated his iconic three-Michelin star restaurant to a plot three times the size of the original, in Tokyo’s modern Hibiya Midtown luxury development.
+Since its opening, Yamamoto’s Tokyo restaurant Ryugin has become became a destination for other culinary geniuses, including Joël Robuchon.
 He now commands two overseas branches, one in Hong Kong and the other in Taipei, both of which have featured on Asia’s 50 Best Restaurants list.

 Heston Blumenthal – 6 Michelin stars